-Why Should I Move Away From User Key-based Encryption?
+Why should you move away from User Key-based encryption?

-User key-based encryption is planned to be removed from ownCloud in the near future.
 While it is a bit more secure than a central encryption approach, User key-based encryption has some disadvantages.
 It blocks some additional functions such as the integration of an online editor like LibreOffice or OnlyOffice into ownCloud and can cause problems when sharing files with groups.
+See Limitations of User-Key Based Encryption for more details.
 Therefore Master-key-based encryption is now the recommended setup for all new installations.